General Data Protection Regulations

-On 25th May 2018, new legislation will come into effect affecting all businesses handling personal data.
+On 25th May 2018, new legislation dame into effect affecting all businesses handling personal data.

-Complying with GDPR can mean big changes to internal policies, procedures, IT infrastructure and relationships with 3rd party service providers.
-It is vital that you review your current data processing activities and procedures to ensure that you are compliant with General Data Protection Regulations before May.
+Complying with GDPR can mean big changes to internal policies, procedures, IT infrastructure and relationships with third-party service providers.
+It is vital that you review your current data processing activities and procedures to ensure that you are compliant with General Data Protection Regulations.

 If you have any interaction with individuals, businesses from all industries will be affected by GDPR.